Eat well. Love well. Live well.

 I wake up every morning feeling like I’m experiencing a new miracle.
 No pain in my hands, feet or other joints.

 I feel refreshed and ready to tackle the day.
 I can cook, clean, homeschool, meet with clients, teach a class, write a blog, run a business, have fun with my husband and kids, go out with friends . . . get the idea?

 I think everyone deserves to feel this good.
 That’s why I love to share my story and teach people what it takes to . . .

 It all started with food.
 I didn’t go into our pantry and fridge and change everything overnight.
 I did do some pretty drastic things with my OWN eating, but I didn’t force my family to follow, and I don’t teach my clients to do that, either.
 Change should happen slowly and gradually over time if it’s going to become a life-long habit.
 I’m passionate about teaching others how to create this sustainable change in their eating and watch as it transforms their lives.

 I had to learn not only how to love myself, but how to forgive myself and others.
 Only then was I able to create solid boundaries and build relationships with people who understand, love and support me.
 This is crucial to the health of every person.
-Teaching people what real love looks like is one of my favorite things to do because it opens the doors to unimaginable healing – body, mind and soul.
+Teaching people what real love looks like (love for ourselves as well as others) is one of my favorite things to do because it opens the doors to unimaginable healing – body, mind and soul.

 When we are fueling our bodies properly, staying physically active, continually seeking to grow spiritually, creating meaningful relationships and expressing our gifts through our work, it is then that we finally feel that we are living the life for which we were designed.
-After beating the odds against two autoimmune diseases, I’ve made it my mission to help women create happier hearts and healthier homes.
-If I can do it, I know you can, too.
-It’s not about dieting, it’s about so much more than the food on our plates.
-Everyone deserves to learn how to balance all the pieces of the puzzle to truly live well.
+After beating the odds against two autoimmune diseases, I’ve made it my mission to help women impacted by autoimmune disease find hope, healing and happiness.
+This isn’t just for me, it’s for you, too.